emlab-fi/projector/docs/02_geometry.md

 \f]

-## Helper geometries
+## Helper surfaces

-Projector provides several helper geometries for creating common geometric constructs.
+Projector provides several helper surfaces for creating common geometric constructs.
 They are internally converted to the typical surface representation.

-### Rectangular cuboid
+### Box

 This is a simple axis-aligned box, consisting of 6 surfaces.
 It is defined by 2 parameters, the min and max coordinates: